 Winter Hike #4: La Quinta, CA

-When I woke up around 7 am, the temperature was in 30’s and it was still very windy.
+When I woke up around 7 am, the temperature was in the 30’s and it was still very windy.
 Gusty at times.
 The day before, there was a winter storm warning in the high desert area.
 Winter storm?
 Where am I?
 This was the exact reason why I moved out of the East Coast a decade ago.
 At least those thick clouds from yesterday were gone by the morning.

 I found several decent trails in La Quinta cove online but none of them allowed dogs.
-After searching for awhile with no luck, I started to get antsy so I decided to go out there anyway.
-Sometimes, Alltrails website isn’t accurate.
+After searching for a while with no luck, I started to get antsy so I decided to go out there anyway.
+Sometimes, the Alltrails website isn’t accurate.
 I hoped this was one of those times.
 I actually had to use the defrost feature of my car!
 That was just for a show until then.
 I was happy to know that it works. 🙂

 As I pulled into the East Cove Trailhead parking lot, what do I see?
 A sign for dogs on leash.
 YEAH!!
 The sun was just peeking out behind the mountain.
 Perfect timing.